Aviah/django-utils/README.md

 # Django-Utils

-Some utils I find useful in my projects.
+**Some utils that I find useful in my projects**

-See the readme files or the code comments
+See the readme files and the code comments for each util.

 ###Bootstrap pagination

-Add bootstrap pagination buttons to list views
+Add bootstrap pagination buttons to ListViews

 ### Model to Html

 A View mixin to quickly add model fields with labels to a django template.

-Similar to a form "label":"value" output, but just text HTML without the input fields.
+The output is similar to a form "label:value", but here it's just text HTML without the input fields.

 ### Email Auth